ZiyuZhang/ziyuzhang.github.io/index.md

 * 2004-05, Stanford University, MATH53: Ordinary Differential Equations.

 ### Invited Talks
-* Formality and singularities of some moduli spaces of sheaves on K3 surfaces, School on Deformation Theory, University of Turin, July 2017.
+* Formality and singularities of some moduli spaces of sheaves on K3 surfaces,
+School on Deformation Theory, University of Turin, July 2017.
-* Singularities of moduli spaces of sheaves on K3 surfaces and formality, Leibniz University Hannover, June 2017.
+* Singularities of moduli spaces of sheaves on K3 surfaces and formality,
+Leibniz University Hannover, June 2017.
-* Degenerations of Hilbert schemes of points on K3 surfaces, University of Sheffield, May 2017.
+* Degenerations of Hilbert schemes of points on K3 surfaces,
+University of Sheffield, May 2017.
-* Degenerations of Hilbert schemes of points on K3 surfaces, KU Leuven, April 2017.
+* Degenerations of Hilbert schemes of points on K3 surfaces,
+KU Leuven, April 2017.
+* Birational geometry of moduli spaces of sheaves on K3 surfaces via stability conditions,
+University of Chemnitz, March 2017.
+* Holomorphic symplectic manifolds among Bridgeland moduli spaces, Workshop on Fano varieties and Calabi-Yau varieties, Kobe University, Japan, January 2017.
+* Moduli spaces of sheaves on K3 surfaces and Bridgeland stability conditions, University of Copenhagen, December 2016.
 * Moduli spaces of sheaves on K3 surfaces and Bridgeland stability conditions, Tsinghua University, Beijing, September 2016.
 * Holomorphic symplectic manifolds among Bridgeland moduli spaces,